xuankimtran/docs-1/pages/katalon-studio/docs/ddt-with-web-service.md

 5. Once configured, run the test suite and verify the result in the **Log Viewer**.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-web-service/KS-DDT-Test-Result.png" width=70% alt="Test Data table of user information">

+> **Notes**:
+>
+> For real-time monitoring and better reporting capabilities, consider integrating your project with Katalon TestOps.
+Learn more about test result reports here: [Upload Test Results to Katalon TestOps from Katalon Studio](https://docs.katalon.com/katalon-studio/docs/katalon-analytics-beta-integration.html).

 **See also**: